censorship-no-archive/ceno1/ceno-client/README.md

 ```

 which clearly doesn't match the form goi18n uses.
 To cope with this, the
 `ceno-client/tools/json-translation.py` script was created.
-This script will read
+This script will read all the
-`ceno-client/translations/en-us.json` and produce `ceno-client/tools/en-us.json` that will be in the
-format preferred by Transifex.
-This first step is accomplished by running
+`ceno-client/translations/*.untranslated.json` files and produce a corresponding
+`ceno-client/translations/*.transifex.json` file for each.

 ```
 cd ceno-client/tools
 python json-translation.py to
 ```

-Once we have obtained a translation for `en-us.json`, we can convert the new file back to the format
+Once we have obtained translations for the generated `*.transifex.json` files, we can convert them
-used by goi18n with the following command, assuming as an example that we have obtained `de-de.json`,
+back to the format used by goi18n with the following command

 ```
-python json-translation.py from de-de de-de.json
+python json-translation.py from
 ```

-This will create `ceno-client/translations/de-de.json` in the format that can be merged with our other
-supported locales with goi18n.
+This will overwrite the `ceno-client/translations/*.untranslated.json` files to contain the newly
+translated strings.
+Merging these files back into the `*.all.json` files used by the CENO client
+is explained in the following section.

 ## goi18n